Author: Anne Holland, CEO and Founder

-Design Transfer is the culmination of a design team’s efforts during which the product and process designs are transferred to production.
-This phase of design controls only receives a small mention in the FDA Quality System Regulation (21 CFR 820.30(h)) which states:
+Design transfer is a component of the FDA’s Medical Device Quality System Regulation Design Controls.
+This phase of design controls only receives a small mention in the FDA Quality System Regulation (21 CFR 820.30(h)), which states:

 Each manufacturer shall establish and maintain procedures to ensure that the device design is correctly translated into production specifications.

-Medical device manufacturers should not be misled to think that because the requirements for Design Transfer are succinct, so too should be the amount of effort and attention put in to carrying out this vital phase.
+Medical device manufacturers should not be misled to think that because the requirements for design transfer are succinct, so too should be the effort and attention put into carrying out this vital phase.

-- Don’t Wait until the End to Begin – Design Transfer can and should happen in stages over the course of the device development.
+- Don’t wait until the end to begin.
+Design Transfer can and should happen in stages over the course of the device development.
 For example, product specifications must be transferred to manufacturing in order to build production units for verification and validation activities.